poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 - `Type`: <PropertyIcon name="dropdown" />**Dropdown**, Options: `Bass`/`Low Mid`/`High Mid`/`Treble`/`Volume`

-Which band to use for the AudioLink Center Out adjustment.
+Which band to use for the Audio Link Center Out adjustment.

 #### Strength